 Identity document in healthcare

 A duty to provide proof of identity applies in the healthcare sector.
-This means that you have to show a valid identity document to your care provider (such as your GP, dentist, pharmacy or hospital) when you receive medical care.
-To ensure that your care provider knows that you are who you say you are.
-The duty to provide proof of identity has been provided for in the Healthcare Insurance Act.
-The aim is to combat fraud in the healthcare sector.
+This means that you have to show a valid identity document to your care provider (such as your GP, dentist, pharmacy or hospital).
+This is particularly important for any first visit to a care provider, so as to link your medical data to the correct Citizen Service Number (BSN in Dutch).

 On this page